Château Thivin - Cuvée Godefroy 2018

 James Suckling

-A plot-based cuvée from Château Thivin, Godefroy is a locality on the Côte de Brouilly, planted with old Gamay vines.
-It's a powerful, tannic wine with great depth.
-We find the very fruity, fine and delicate aromas typical of the appellation, right through to the beautifully persistent finish.
-A racy, authentic expression of the appellation.
+A single vineyard cuvée from Château Thivin, Godefroy is a locality in the Côte de Brouilly planted with old Gamay vines.
+It is a powerful, tannic wine with great depth.
+It displays the very fruity, fine and delicate aromas typical of the appellation, right through to the beautifully persistent finish.
+A racy and authentic expression of the appellation.

 Eye